 Open edition – is cheaper than a limited edition because it may be printed as many copies as ordered.

-just the print (you will have to get it stretched so I don’t usually recommend this unless you are travelling with it and need to transport it in a tube),
+just the print (you will have to get it stretched so I don’t usually recommend this unless you are traveling with it and need to transport it in a tube),

 gallery wrap will have your print ready for hanging!
 The canvas is mounted on stretcher bars, stapled in the back.
 You don’t need to frame it but I still think it looks better framed.